krwc/symsim/README.md

-# Symbolic small singal analysis tool
+# Symbolic small signal analysis tool

 This tool was created to help with (often lengthy) symbolic small-signal calculations on circuits.
 It may be used to verify hand-made calculations, or to completely replace